Cleign1/spotify-to-ytm/README.md

 ytmusicapi setup
 ```

-This creates:
+This will generate:

 ```
 browser.json
 ```

-Place it in your working directory.
+Place it in your working directory or pass it via `--auth`.

 ---

-## 📁 Input Format
+## Input Format

 Export your playlist from Spotify as CSV.